 If you’re facing work-related stress, follow these steps to ensure you receive the emotional and financial support you need:

-Time limits apply to all workers compensation stress claims.
+Time limits apply to all workers compensation stress leave claims.

 First, you must report your condition to your employer as soon as it occurs.
 We also suggest consulting a specialist workers compensation lawyer at this stage to understand your rights.